mayankrichu/mayankrichu.github.io/_tabs/Curriculam Vitae.md

 - Developed data pipeline and scheduled the process for scraping websites using python stack(Airflow)
 - Implemented parallel operations to process and handle large-scale text data.
-- Project impact: A fully automated scraping tool that yields clean text data for the ML pipeline.
+- Impact: A fully automated scraping tool that yields clean text data for the ML pipeline.

 #### Cognizant Technology Solution, Pune, Programmer Analyst | Nov 2015 - Dec 2018